yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 <br/>

 :white_check_mark: 15.
 What Is Reflow And Repaint?
-> - Reflow : it will reflow when manipulate DOM (add, change, delete, etc.), change CSS(width, position, etc.), change size of browser, etc. Change width → Reflow → Repaint.
+> - Reflow : It will reflow when `manipulate DOM (add, change, delete, etc.)`, `change CSS(width, position, etc.)`, `change size of browser`, etc. Change width → Reflow → Repaint.
-> - Repaint : it will repaint when change style of element.
+> - Repaint : It will repaint when `change style of element`.
 Change color → Repaint.
 > - Related Reference : [Reflow 及 Repaint 是什麼？](https://ithelp.ithome.com.tw/articles/10217427), [html網頁渲染的基本過程](https://www.itread01.com/content/1546714651.html)
 <br/>

-:white_check_mark: 15.1 How To Optimize Render Web Page? (ref : 2)
+:white_check_mark: 15.1 How To Optimize Render Web Page?
 > - Combine multiple operations to one time.
-> - Modify element's style by change class name instead of changeing the style by css-in-js.
+> - `Modify element's style by change class name` instead of changeing the style by css-in-js.
 > - Set the position to absolute or fixed to the element needs to reflow multiple times, the element will escape from document flow to prevent affect other elements.
 > - ...
 <br/>

 :white_check_mark: 16.
 What Is The Async And Defer In Script Tag?
-> - Defer : load script after finishing loading other documents, recommended use in every scripts.
+> - Defer : Load script after finishing loading other documents, recommended use in every scripts.
-> - Async : continue loading other documents when loading script, recommended use in single independent scripts such as ga, advertisement, etc. (It can't ensurance loading sequence, because when fininsh loading script, it will start to execute script and stop parsing html)
+> - Async : Continue loading other documents when loading script, recommended use in single independent scripts such as ga, advertisement, etc. (It can't ensurance loading sequence, because when fininsh loading script, it will start to execute script and stop parsing html)
 > - Async + Defer : load script asynchronous after loading other documents.
 > - Related Reference : [script tag 加上 async & defer 的功能及差異？](https://ithelp.ithome.com.tw/articles/10216858), [script 的新增屬性 defer, async](http://n.sfs.tw/content/index/10323)
 <br/>

 :white_check_mark: 17.
 What Is CORS?

-> -  A request from the orgin domain is different from the target domain which violate the Same-Origin Policy, for the security, usually fobidden Cross Domain Access to prevent CSRF.
+> -  A request from the orgin domain is different from the target domain which violate the same-origin policy, for the security, usually fobidden cross domain access to prevent CSRF.
-> - Cross Origin Resource Sharing is a mechanism that allows : Get data from other domain outside our own domain.
+> - `Cross Origin Resource Sharing` is a mechanism that allows : Get data from other domain outside our own domain.
 To be requested from another domain outside our own domain.
 There are three way to implement - Form Submit, JSONP and W3C - CORS

 ```
 <? php